The Ultimate Guide to Keeping Cool While RVing in Hot Weather

 This post may contain affiliate links.

-If you're camping with no AC, whether because you're boondocking or because your RV doesn't have one, staying cool becomes even more challenging.
-After all, a camper is a vehicle, and if you think about how hot a car can get in the summer, you'll understand how difficult it can be to sleep without air conditioning in an RV or camper van.
+After all, a camper is a vehicle, and if you think about how hot a car can get in the summer, you’ll understand how difficult it can be to sleep without air conditioning in an RV or camper van.

-Tip #1: Reduce sunlight entering the RV.
+Approach #1: Reduce sunlight entering the RV.

-Reflectix
+1. Try Reflectix

 Sunlight coming through RV windows causes indoor temperatures to rise due to the greenhouse effect.

-To combat this, many RVers keep their shades closed and put Reflectix (a silver material similar to bubble wrap which can be purchased Lowe's or Home Depot) between the window shade and the glass.
+To combat this, many RVers keep their shades closed and put Reflectix (a silver material similar to bubble wrap which can be purchased at Lowe’s or Home Depot) between the window shade and the glass.

-Reflective window film
+2. Apply reflective window film

 RV with reflective window tinting